 I know we've seen some situations where something as simple as debugging code could end up really causing some privacy issues and IP related issues if that code is shared outside of the people that are supposed to have access to it.
 So, I think we're definitely being open and creative in terms of how we apply some of those new technologies.

-And one of the things that I think Apple Core has done a really good job is we don't tend to just focus on a new technology for the sake of the technology.
+And one of the things that I think Epicor has done a really good job is we don't tend to just focus on a new technology for the sake of the technology.
 We look very specific for customers to come to us with a specific use case and then we work with them on sort of joint development.

 That allows us to bring more of a focus, concentrated approach to that, solving that problem with that technology.
 And it also sort of helps us stay away from what I like to call the ‘Shiny New Penny’.
 But if you just think about how much new technology is constantly released, you can kind of always be chasing the new cool thing, either trying to build it in house or going to buy a company that does it without really understanding the impact to the customer base.